andre-cavalheiro/prefect_project_template/prefect_project_template/{{cookiecutter.project_slug}}/README.md

 ## Makefile Commands

 ### Prefect
+This project provides Makefile commands for managing Prefect flows.

-- `run`: Executes a flow run locally.
-This flow will still log to prefect, but it will run using the local code.
+- `run`: Executes a Prefect flow run locally using your local codebase.
+This command allows you to test the flow on your machine while still logging to Prefect.
+- `trigger`: Initiates a remote flow run on Prefect for a specified environment.
+Under the hood it's just `prefect deployment run '$deployment_name'`.
-- `trigger`:
+  - `trigger dev` (default)
-- `deploy`
+  - `trigger prod`
+- `deploy`: Updates the Prefect deployment for a specified environment by running the deployment script.
+If no environment is specified, the `APP_ENVIRONMENT` variable is checked or defaults to `dev`.
-  - `deploy-dev`
+  - `deploy dev` (default)
-  - `deploy-prod`
+  - `deploy prod`

 ### Setup and Installation
 These commands handle setting up the environment, installing dependencies, and configuring essential tools.

-- `default`: Runs the default setup tasks, which include `build`, `install-prod`, and `format`.
+- `default`: Runs the default setup tasks, which include `build`, `install-minimal`, and `format`.
 Use this command for a quick initial setup, ensuring the project is built, essential dependencies are installed, and code formatting is checked.
 - `install`: Sets up the entire project environment, including installing Poetry (if needed), cleaning up old environments, creating a new virtual environment, installing all dependencies, building the project, and setting up pre-commit hooks.
 This is the recommended command for setting up the project fully, especially for development.
 - `install-poetry`: Installs Poetry within a dedicated virtual environment if it is not already present.
 This command is useful for ensuring that Poetry is available to manage dependencies, and is typically run as part of the `install` process.
 - `install-root`:  Installs only the root package (the main project) without any additional dependencies, even the ones listed under `[tool.poetry.dependencies]`.
 This is useful when you only want to install your own project code without any external libraries, typically for packaging or testing purposes.
 - `install-minimal`: Installs only the core dependencies required to run the project, excluding any development or extra dependencies.
 This command is suitable for setting up a lean, production-like environment.
 - `install-deps`: Installs all dependencies specified in `pyproject.toml`, including both core and development dependencies, along with extras.
 Use this command if you need the full development environment set up without performing a full project installation.
 - `reinstall`: Re-installs the project environment by cleaning up any existing virtual environment, removing Poetry, and then performing a complete installation with `install`.
 Use this command when you want to start fresh and reset the entire environment.

 ### Virtual Environment Management
 Commands to create, delete, or reset the virtual environment, helping maintain a clean, isolated environment.